 Most people believe that interior design photography is just capturing a few images with your camera.
 I’m sure if you’ve tried this you have also realized that it is not that simple (or you wouldn’t be reading this).
-Interior design photography actually have a lot of rules that need to be followed in order to capture eye-catching images that lure people into the space and evoke a feeling.
+Interior design photography actually has a lot of rules that need to be followed in order to capture eye-catching images that lure people into the space and evoke a feeling.

-Photographers spend years training and understanding these rules to create beautiful, magazine worthy images for interior designers.
+Photographers spend years training and understanding these rules to create beautiful, magazine-worthy images for interior designers.
 However, if you cannot afford $100+ to capture your space, then you should at least capture a few images on your own to document your hard work.

 For the highest quality images that can be submitted to magazines, it’s incredibly important to have a high-end camera.
 A cell phone simply won’t do for magazine submissions.
 Invest in a camera to document your work.
 Cameras can cost $500-$4000.